Police kill four men suspected of gang rape, murder; draw cheers

 “It has been 10 days to the day my daughter died.
 I express my gratitude towards the police & govt for this.
 My daughter’s soul must be at peace now,” Reuters partner ANI quoted her father as saying.

+A Reuters reporter saw the bodies of the four men lying in an open field, two of them face up, clothes stained with blood and barefoot, surrounded by policemen.

-A crowd gathered at the site of the shooting and threw flower petals at police vans in support of the action.
-Some shouted “Long live police”; others hoisted police officials onto their shoulders.
+A large crowd had gathered at the site of the shooting and threw flower petals at police vans in support of the action.
+Some shouted “Long live police”; others hoisted police officials onto their shoulders and burst crackers.

 Crimes against women have been unabated in India despite tough new laws that were enacted following the 2012 gang rape and murder of a woman in a Delhi bus that led to an outpouring of anger across the country.